Asha Boutique Hotel: Our full report

 - Kenya Coast, Kenya

 - 4 or more nights

 - There are scheduled flights to Diani Beach/Ukunda airport, which is 10 minutes away by car.
 If you're transferring to or from Mombasa, the Likoni ferry crossing, linking Mombasa Island with the south coast mainland can sometimes add significantly to journey times, especially at rush hours.
 For Mombasa airport, allow two hours.

 - Food quality

 - Asha Boutique Hotel tries to buy fresh produce such as seafood and salads locally.
-Although we weren’t able to try the food when we visited in 2019, on previous stays we thought the food was reasonably good, although not standout.
+They rebranded their restaurant Asha Bistro in 2021 and this serves an a la carte menu which includes fresh seafood and homemade pizzas.
+While we did not have a chance to eat here on our most recent visit, on previous stays we found the food to be reasonably good, but not standout.

-A continental breakfast – fruit, pastries (a different one every day – eg muffins), juices, toast and home-baked bread – is standard, and full cooked breakfasts are available at no extra cost.
+A continental a la carte breakfast – fruit, pastries (a different one every day – eg muffins), juices, toast and home-baked bread – is standard, and full cooked breakfasts are available at no extra cost.
 Breakfast is available from 7.30am until 9.30am.

-Lunch is served 12.30pm-2.30pm and various salads are available as chef's specials, plus standard options such as burgers and pasta if you want something heartier.
+Lunch is served at any time at the Asha Bistro and various salads are available as chef's specials, plus standard options such as pizza, burgers and pasta if you want something heartier.

-The three-course dinner is a full menu at a fixed price, from about Ksh2,000 (US$24).
-There is always a seafood supplement of about Ksh1,000 (US$12) and they specialise in desserts such as pineapple pavlova.
+The three-course a la carte dinner is a full menu of three courses, which varies on the day depending on what is fresh and seasonal.
 Friday is usually BBQ night.
-You can head to the restaurant for dinner 7.30pm-9.30pm.
+You can head to the restaurant for dinner 7.30pm-9.00pm.